How Effective Wellness Programs do Wellness Incentive Management

 10) They produce year-end accounting and participation reports

-Most organizations one a summary of what is happened with the incentive plan.
+Most organizations want a summary of what happened with the incentive plan.
 This could include results from specific wellness programs and year-end results.
 There are many organizations that spend weeks producing these summary reports.
 It’s a shame that wellness coordinators and wellness professionals are sometimes spending an inordinate amount of time as wellness accountants.

 Rather than coach the unhealthy or develop behavior change programs or lead exercise classes, they are pouring over reams of paper and spreadsheets to manually calculate and determine point awards and incentive tallies.

 Then they spend more time creating charts and graphs that summarize the results of the program.
 The best wellness companies don’t do it this way.
 They use a wellness incentive management platform to show that they have an effective wellness program.

 Technology has changed the way we track and administer incentives.
 Effective wellness programs use this new technology.
 For as little as 50 cents per month, employers can administer a employee wellness incentive program with ease.
 With a wellness incentive management system, wellness coordinators are free to do what they do best—improve the lives of those they serve.

 Make incentives easy with the WellSteps Incentive Management platform

 - How do you create a wellness program?

 - Why should companies have a wellness program?

 - How much do companies pay for wellness programs?